Mini Split Heating to Warm Your Home

-- Cost-Effective – One of the biggest reasons homeowners switch to using mini split heat pumps instead of forced air is because they are highly cost-effective.
+- Cost-Effective – One of the biggest reasons homeowners switch to using mini split heat pump systems instead of forced air is because they are highly cost-effective.
 Due to their combined functions of heating/cooling, you no longer need to have one unit for the former and another system entirely for the latter.
 In addition, they require much less energy to function.
-The refrigerant lines within each mini split heat pump system deliver cool or warm air in much more energy-efficient way than central forced air ducts can.
-Forced air systems have to push the warm air up through wide ducts throughout the entire house, and often lose up to 30% of it along the way.
+The refrigerant lines within each system deliver cool or warm refrigerant in a much more energy-efficient way than central forced air systems can.
+Forced air systems have to push warm air up through wide ducts throughout the entire house, and often lose up to 30% of it along the way.

-- Effectiveness – Due to newer hyper-heating models, mini splits now offer adequate heating for homes in locations where the outdoor temperature often drops below zero, making them great alternatives for all climates.
+- Effectiveness – Due to newer hyper-heating models, these systems now offer adequate heating for homes in locations where the outdoor temperature often drops below zero, making them great alternatives for all climates.

 In the past there’s been concern that the ductless heat pump won’t be able to keep up if your system isn’t manufactured to handle low temps.
 However, it’s entirely possible to keep the money and energy efficient benefits of a heat pump in colder climates as well as warm ones.